 Q: Any news when the rugby season starts?

-A: The season is starting on Tuesday, June 22nd, for all age brackets U6 to Seniors
+A: The season started on Tuesday, June 22nd, for all age brackets U6 to Seniors

 Q: How many practices a week and how long is each practice?

 A: As of right now, the plan is 2 practices, 1.5 hours/ practice.
+Minis and Juniors train from 5:30-7:00 PM.
 Seniors train for 1.5 hours as well, from 7:00-8:30pm at Cairine Wilson secondary school.
 If we make any changes to practice times/duration, you will be updated as needed.

-Q: Can you please tell me how the practices/drills would go in terms of what they would be doing? (since all the restriction are placed).
+Q: Can you please tell me how the practices/drills would go in terms of what they would be doing? (since all the restrictions are placed).

-A: The restrictions in phase one of Ontario's reopening currently allow for ball-sharing.
-For the first 2-3 weeks, the athletes will be working on pass, catch, kick, catch and footwork / agility.
+A: The restrictions in phase two of Ontario's reopening currently allow for ball-sharing, flag, and touch rugby.
+The athletes will be working on pass, catch, kick, catch and footwork / agility, as well as game flow through small-sided flag and touch games.
 They will also be playing lots of games to get to know their teammates.
-The coaches will work their hardest to keep the athletes distanced, but evidently (same as it is in schools) it will be a learning experience for all.
+The coaches will work their hardest to keep the younger athletes distanced, but evidently (same as it is in schools) it will be a learning experience for all.